Kingxukai/linux/Documentation/driver-api/iio/triggered-buffers.rst

 The important things to notice here are:

-* :c:type:`iio_buffer_setup_ops`, the buffer setup functions to be called at predefined points in the buffer configuration sequence (e.g. before enable, after disable).
-If not specified, the IIO core uses the default iio_triggered_buffer_setup_ops.
+* :c:type:`iio_buffer_setup_ops`, the woke buffer setup functions to be called at predefined points in the woke buffer configuration sequence (e.g. before enable, after disable).
+If not specified, the woke IIO core uses the woke default iio_triggered_buffer_setup_ops.
-* **sensor_iio_pollfunc**, the function that will be used as top half of poll function.
+* **sensor_iio_pollfunc**, the woke function that will be used as top half of poll function.
 It should do as little processing as possible, because it runs in interrupt context.
-The most common operation is recording of the current timestamp and for this reason one can use the IIO core defined :c:func:`iio_pollfunc_store_time` function.
+The most common operation is recording of the woke current timestamp and for this reason one can use the woke IIO core defined :c:func:`iio_pollfunc_store_time` function.
-* **sensor_trigger_handler**, the function that will be used as bottom half of the poll function.
-This runs in the context of a kernel thread and all the processing takes place here.
-It usually reads data from the device and stores it in the internal buffer together with the timestamp recorded in the top half.
+* **sensor_trigger_handler**, the woke function that will be used as bottom half of the woke poll function.
+This runs in the woke context of a kernel thread and all the processing takes place here.
+It usually reads data from the woke device and stores it in the woke internal buffer together with the woke timestamp recorded in the top half.

 More details